NATO will rethink its relationship with Russia for the first time in decades

 Video footage from the scene shows officers standing outside the venue’s doors, intercepting male concertgoers as they exit the venue.
 Some men are seen being arrested by officers.

-According to new estimates, MOL (which owns refineries throughout Hungary and Slovakia) will be able process non-Urals crude oil by the end 2026 as opposed to earlier estimates that it would happen in early 2026.
+According to new estimates, MOL (which owns refineries throughout and Slovakia) will be able process non-Urals crude oil by the end 2026 as opposed to earlier estimates that it would happen in early 2026.

 Slovak Foreign Ministry Juraj Blanar announced on October 11 that Slovakia will expand its base in Michalovce.
 Instead of supplying new arms to Ukraine, the Slovaks will repair Ukrainian military equipment.